 With all this in mind, is long-term travel still worth it?

 There are factors that make travelling for a while heaven or hell.
 You’ll have to consider where you’re going, who you’re going with, your food allergies and preferences, and any types of visas/planning you’ll need to do.
 But, if you know you’ve got the right person with you (or you’ll go it alone) and you have an open mind, you’ll find yourself in places and situations you’d never dreamed of.
-After the 6 months, I feel more centered, relaxed and happier than I have felt in a very long time.
-I got real perspective on my life and as a result feel more like a world citizen than ever.
+After the long trips, I feel more centered, relaxed and happier.
+I get real perspective on my life and as a result feel more like a world citizen than ever.